redis/redis-doc/topics/streams-intro.md

 ### Querying by range: XRANGE and XREVRANGE

-To query the stream by range we are only required to specify two IDs, *start* end *end*.
+To query the stream by range we are only required to specify two IDs, *start* and *end*.
 The range returned will include the elements having start or end as ID, so the range is inclusive.
 The two special IDs `-` and `+` respectively means the smallest and the greatest ID possible.

 ```
 > XRANGE mystream - +